Ashwin-Raj18/Spring_MVC_form/README.md

 # Spring_MVC_form
-This project helps understanding how Spring MVC works.
+This project helps understanding how to use Spring MVC framework.